NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

         ],
         "datasets": [
             {
-                "doc": "Lines imaged per second.
-This is also stored in /general/optophysiology but is kept here as it is useful information for analysis, and so good to be stored w/ the actual data.", "name": "scan_line_rate",
+                "doc": "Photomultiplier gain",
+                "name": "pmt_gain",
+                "quantity": "?",
                 "type": "float32"
             },
             {
-                "doc": "Photomultiplier gain",
-                "name": "pmt_gain",
+                "doc": "Lines imaged per second.
+This is also stored in /general/optophysiology but is kept here as it is useful information for analysis, and so good to be stored w/ the actual data.", "name": "scan_line_rate",
+                "quantity": "?",
                 "type": "float32"
             },
             {
                 "doc": "Width, height and depth of image, or imaged area (meters).", "name": "field_of_view",
+                "quantity": "?",
                 "type": "float32"
             }
         ],